1. Determine what was stolen

 The first step is to determine what was stolen.
-A quick google search can reveal the affected accounts.
+A quick google search into press releases should reveal the at-risk data.
 Next, create a roadmap of response (this is what this guide attempts to accomplish to some degree).
-You can save yourself a lot of time in responding to a hack if you determine early on what is stolen and what is at risk.
-Two kinds of lost information exist sensitive data and non-sensitive.
+You can save yourself a lot of time in responding to a hack if you determine early on what exactly is stolen and what is at risk.
+Two kinds of lost information exist: sensitive data and non-sensitive.

-Non-sensitive information includes things like street addresses and names.
-This information is helpful for marketing professionals to use but it does not qualify as a true risk since your name and street address are already accessible through many apps and websites.
+Non-sensitive information includes things like street address and names.
+This information is helpful for marketing professionals to use but it does not qualify as a true risk since your name and street address are already accessible through certain apps and websites.